 General Support Program – Gifts to Benefit Canadian Organizations

 US taxpayers who care deeply about the future of Canada’s coasts, forests, rivers, lakes, fish, birds and other wildlife can support conservation with a tax-deductible gift.
 American Friends’ General Support Program accepts charitable gifts of money, securities and potentially real estate from US taxpayers and uses the funds to make grants to Canadian conservation organizations.
 Use our recommendation form to request that American Friends of Canadian Conservation use your contribution to make a grant to a specific Canadian entity.
 In this way, American Friends operates much like a donor-advised fund.

 American Friends of Canadian Conservation only provides funding to Canadian conservation organizations qualified as “Grantees.”
-In just the past six and a half years, generous gifts from U.S. taxpayers have allowed American Friends of Canadian Conservation to grant nearly $4M USD to its Grantees to underwrite critical investments in conservation land acquisition, perpetual stewardship, habitat restoration, landowner education, research and essential operating funds.
+In just the past six and a half years, generous gifts from U.S. taxpayers have allowed American Friends of Canadian Conservation to grant nearly $8M USD to its Grantees to underwrite critical investments in conservation land acquisition, perpetual stewardship, habitat restoration, landowner education, environmental research and essential operating funds.
 Tell your favorite Canadian organization to become a Grantee!

 Donating to American Friends of Canadian Conservation Strengthens Canada’s Conservation Movement

 By offering US donors who support Canadian conservation the opportunity to make their gifts of land or interests in land, cash and securities tax deductible against US income, American Friends of Canadian Conservation is helping Canadian conservation organizations increase the pace and sustainability of land protection in some of Canada’s most threatened and ecologically important landscapes.